BA (Hons) International Theatre, Royal Holloway, University of London and University of Queensland, Australia

 What is your best memory of Bedales?

-I was married on site in the tactile and finely crafted Lutpon Hall.
+I was married on site in the tactile and finely crafted Lupton Hall.
 I deeply love my subject and student learning of that subject here has formed memories that I will take with me throughout my career but being able to write my own vows and speak them in a building with so much vibrant history, to the person I love most, will take some beating.

 Who or what inspires you?

 Theatre has the possibility to show us a glimpse of the impossible as something reachable.
 Theatre can teach us how to live whilst being undogmatic and it can cause us to question without throwing us into confusion.
 Plays are the world in microcosm and the process of their creation a community in microcosm.
 This is amazing enough to reflect on and follow in any line of flight possible.
-This is why this subject is so important.
+This is why this drama is so important.

 Tell us something not a lot of people know about you.